OXIDprojects/oxid-console/README.md

 ## Run Module Migration
-*Note: Currently this if experimental feature*
+*Note: Currently this is experimental feature*

-We have now experimental feature to run migration files from module itself.
-Now we can put module related migration file inside 'migration' directory of module.
+We have now an experimental feature to run migration files from modules itself.
+Now we can put module-related migration files inside the 'migration' directory of the module.

 Module
     -- migration